Hot 8 Brass Band

-The Hot 8 Brass Band is a New Orleans-based brass band that blends hip-hop, jazz and funk styles with traditional New Orleans brass sounds.
-It was formed by Bennie Pete, Jerome Jones, and Harry Cook in 1995, the merging of two earlier bands, the Looney Tunes Brass Band and the High Steppers Brass Band.
+The Hot 8 Brass Band is a New Orleans–based brass band which blends hip-hop, jazz and funk styles with traditional New Orleans brass sounds.
+It was formed by Bennie Pete, Jerome Jones, and Harry Cook in 1995.
+Two earlier bands merged, the Looney Tunes Brass Band and the High Steppers Brass Band.

-Since June 2007, the band has been signed to the UK's Tru Thoughts label, that label's first U.S. act.
+Since June 2007, the band has been signed to Tru Thoughts, a United Kingdom label, the label's first U.S. act.

 Music

 The Hot 8 Brass Band plays in second line parades hosted Sunday afternoons by Social Aid and Pleasure Clubs; in the New Orleans metropolitan area they also play at traditional jazz funerals and at local jazz nightclubs.
 They play regularly at the New Orleans Jazz & Heritage Festival and have played in the Zulu Parade, San Antonio Zulu Association Festival, the City of New Orleans New Year's Celebration and Mo' Fest, the Tom Joyner Morning Show, and the Master P music video "Hootie Hoo".
-The Hot 8 Brass Band has also toured in Japan, Italy, France, Spain, Finland and England.
+The Hot 8 Brass Band has toured in Japan, Italy, France, Spain, Finland, and England.

 In the wake of Hurricane Katrina, the Hot 8 Brass Band was propelled to wider prominence by an appearance in Spike Lee's 2006 documentary When the Levees Broke: A Requiem in Four Acts.
-Because of this appearance, according to National Public Radio, "A new legion of fans caught onto the band's mix of traditional marching music, hip hop, and R&B."
+Because of the appearance according to National Public Radio, "A new legion of fans caught onto the band's mix of traditional marching music, hip hop, and R&B."